Here it is! The most badass, comprehensive guide you will ever need for quick weight loss. No gimmicks, no false

-Joe gets is moderately active, giving him an activity factor of 1.2 and a TDEE of 2,970 calories per day to maintain his current weight (2,475 calories x 1.2 activity factor = 2,970)
+- Joe gets is lightly active, giving him an activity factor of 1.2 and a TDEE of 2,970 calories per day to maintain his current weight (2,475 calories x 1.2 activity factor = 2,970)

 - Jenny is very active with an activity factor of 1.4 and has a TDEE of 2,240 calories per day to maintain her current weight (1,600 calories X 1.4 = 2,240)